SciBorgs/SciGuides/archive/README.md

+This is a primitive version of SciGuides created from 22-24.
+JV did not exist at this time; its purpose can be seen below.

 # SciGuides

 Welcome to SciGuides, a repository made by FRC team 1155 to gather all of our experience and knowledge for public and internal use.